 They devoted themselves to the apostle's teaching and to fellowship, to the breaking of bread and to prayer.

 At Mile Square Church, we believe the church isn’t a place; it’s people who gather around Jesus who are sent out to be compelling connections to Christ and the Christian community.
 We gather in small groups called microchurches on a weekly basis wherever and however we can to worship, grow as disciples of Jesus, and be in community together.
 This is a deeply authentic and irreducibly simple way to do church as found in Acts 2:42, and we’d love to have you join us.

 When are services?
 Our microchurches worship on a weekly basis.
-Currently, two microchurches meet at 10am on Sunday and the third meets at 7pm.
+Currently, two microchurches meet at 10am on Sunday, a third meets at 7pm on Sunday, and a fourth meets on Tuesdays at 7:30pm.
 Future microchurches may meet at different times on different days of the week.

 Where do you meet?
 Our microchurches worship online and in-person.
 The online groups utilize Zoom and the in-person group meets in the backyard of the host house.

 How big is each group?
 Our microchurches vary in size, but generally have a group membership of about 10.

 We’re a Lutheran Church (affiliated with the LCMS) with a modern take on worship that combines the best of the past and present.